A rugged route around scenic Terrace Pond with a floating bridge and lots of scrambling.

 2.0 – Continue following BLUE (TP North) as it turns LEFT.
 [WHITE (TP Circular) continues ahead].

-In prior years there were signs of beaver activity but we didn’t spot any lodges the last time here (9/2019).
+In prior years there were signs of beaver activity but we didn’t spot any lodges the last few times here.
+Same area in 10/2012:

-3.2 – Continue following YELLOW (TP West) as it turns sharply to the RIGHT.
+3.4 – Continue following YELLOW (TP West) as it turns sharply to the RIGHT.
+The surface varies between woods road and rockier trail on this last part of the route.

 Continue following YELLOW (TP West) through rhododendron tunnels and crossing sometimes wet areas on rocks, back to the lot.